Is The IUD The Most Effective Low-Hormone Form Of Birth Control?

 According to our awesome group of health experts: not really.
 In fact, it's actually the preferred method for people who cannot take other types of birth control due to complications.
 Although according to Dr. Ross, medications, herbs, or supplements that affect your ability to form blood clots could pose a problem, so remember to always talk to your doctor about any herbal medicine or supplements you're taking.
-Other medications for conditions like liver disease, or cancers sensitive to progesterone could also be something to discuss, as well as allergies to progesterone, silicone, polyethylene, silica, barium sulfate, or iron oxide.
+Other medications for conditions like liver disease, or cancers sensitive to progestin could also be something to discuss, as well as allergies to progestin, silicone, polyethylene, silica, barium sulfate, or iron oxide.
 All good to know!

 7. Will the IUD clear up my acne?